 The production rule, according to which, for the purposes of mapping into ISCO-08, in the occupational mix of a NOC group production occupations will have priority over sales or managerial occupations.

 Use of the rules (a), (b) and (c) specified above for mapping categories in national classifications to ISCO-08 will inevitably have a negative impact on the accuracy of any exercise to convert national occupational data to ISCO-08.
 This may impose significant limitations on the validity of international comparisons.
-If this type of mapping is necessary it may be worth considering coding national occupational data directly to ISCO-08, as discussed below in Section 5.5.
+If this type of mapping is necessary it may be worth considering coding national occupational data directly to ISCO-08, as discussed below in section 5.5.

 5.5 Coding to both the national occupation classification and ISCO